rusticlion/DreamlandsJS/README.md

 - Use arrow keys on desktop to move the character
 - On mobile, use the virtual joystick in the bottom-left corner
+- Press 'M' to create a new message at your current location
+- Hover over yellow circles to read messages left by other players

 ## Features

 - Tile-based movement with collision detection
 - Player messaging system inspired by Dark Souls
 - RESTful API for storing and retrieving player messages
+- Backend server status indicator (green dot in top-right corner)
+- Asynchronous player interactions through messages

 ## Deployment